 For more than a century, the MGA has been a steward of the amateur game in our state.
 What began in 1901 with seven member clubs and a goal to identify the best amateur player, today encompasses nearly 400 member clubs and 35 state championships and national qualifiers, plus many additional regional, high school/prep, collegiate and club competitions.

 In addition to tournament volunteers and its Board of Directors, the MGA employs a year-round professional staff, seasonal and part-time staff including internships.
 While some staff are focused "inside the ropes" on tournament operations, much effort goes into for-the-good-of-the-game programs and initiatives outside of competition: the Rules of Amateur Status, Rules of Golf education, support of the USGA Handicap System, charitable support, player development outreach, media relations and member communications are just a few of the ways MGA serves the game for all golfers in Minnesota.

-The MGA partners with the USGA to offer opportunities for future golf administrators.
+The MGA partners with the USGA to offer opportunities for individuals interested in a future in golf administrators.
 Called the P.J.
-Boatwright Internship, the MGA offers up to three internship openings annually (see the job descriptions on this page).
+Boatwright Internship, the MGA is offering several internships for the 2021 season (see the job descriptions on this page).

 For other golf-related job opportunities, visit www.iaga.org or www.usga.org.